filippovella/Somatosensory_RL/README.md

 ![Graphical Abstract of the Robot Somatosensory System](/res/images/graph_abs.png "Graphical Abstract")

+##  Citation

+This repository collects the code for the experiments for the paper "Roboception and adaptation in a cognitive robot"

 ##  Contact

 The code in this repository is available at (https://github.com/filippovella/Somatosensory_RL).